madetech/handbook/roles/senior_delivery_manager.md

 ### Coach teams to successfully deliver projects
 * Articulate the benefits and use cases of a variety of delivery approaches, methods and tools - for example Kanban, Scrum, and Waterfall.
 * Demonstrate collaborating with capability experts (e.g. Lead Engineer / Lead Designer) to ensure deliveries adhere to best practices such as Security, DevOps, User Centred Design and Data Ethics
-* Be able to explain the purpose of each phase of the GDS Service Manual.
-Demonstrate knowledge of where to find and how to use the GDS service standard.
+* Be able to explain the purpose of each phase of the GDS Service Manual Demonstrate knowledge of where to find and how to use the GDS service standard
 * Be able to explain the Roles and Responsibilities of all of the roles that Made Tech employs
 * Be able to describe the Made Tech propositions, and articulate where to go or who to speak to learn more about these
 * Demonstrate advocacy of best practice delivery with teams and clients